jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
 So there's nothing to test.
 We reject its reality until we can test it.
 But unlike close-minded science that automatically rejects its possible existence, we do not deny its possibility.
 Perhaps they are real in another universe which has different Physics from ours, but only their aether-components cross over into the aethereal (abstract) minds of some people as aethereal ideas.
+Their brains then interpret those ideas as faeries and pixie dust.
 {{< /l >}}

 <!--  If all five continents have oral tradition of faeries and pixie dust that survive up to modern times as to be testable, then there's some reality to it.
 But we find that there are none, so we cross it out as untrue.